cbochs/portal.nvim/README.md

 ## Portals

-A **portal** is a window that shows a snippet of a buffer, a labelled "hotkey" for immediate navigation to the portal location, and any other available contextual information (e.g. the file buffer's name).
+A **portal** is a window that shows a labelled snippet of a buffer.
+The label indicates a key that can be used to navigate directly to the buffer location.
+A portal may also contain additional information, such as the buffer's name or the result's index.

 <img width="1043" alt="portal_screenshot" src="https://user-images.githubusercontent.com/2467016/222313082-8ae51576-5497-40e8-88d9-466ca504e22d.png">

-## Sources
+## Lists

-Lists provided to Portal can be filtered and queried to help present useful jump locations.

-### Iterators
+Lists are searched in Portal using a construct known as an [iterator](#iteration), in this case a functional-style iterator.
+Iterators support [filter](#filters) and [map](#transformations) operations and a host of other [convenience methods](#iteration).

 ### Filters
-### Queries

-### Example Predicates
+#### Example Predicates

 The following predicates can be used as either a `filter` or as part of a `query`.